PlayboyPrime/WelcomeImage/tutorials/How to use variables.md

 ## You can find all variables in [Explainations.md](https://github.com/PlayboyPrime/WelcomeImage/blob/main/Explanations.md)

-Go to config.json and choose where you want to use variables.
+Go to config.json and choose where you want to use a variable.
 In this case I will use Message.Message.

 In my case I want to write Welcome (username).